Events and Trainings

 Interested in serving on staff for General Assembly?

-Apply for Youth Caucus staff, which galvanizes high school youth at GA and needs youth and adult leaders, Thrive@GA, which provides community and support to young folks of color and needs one youth and one young adult of color for their team and/or YA@GA, which serves young adults 18-35 and connects, supports and transforms our people and needs young adult leaders.
+Apply for GA Youth staff, which galvanizes high school youth at GA and needs youth and adult leaders, Thrive@GA, which provides community and support to young folks of color and needs one youth and one young adult of color for their team and/or YA@GA, which serves young adults 18-35 and connects, supports and transforms our people and needs young adult leaders.

 Youth exploring the possibility of becoming a religious professional should check out Summer Seminary.
 Focusing on ordained ministry, religious education, music ministry and chaplaincy the program offers youth the opportunity to explore their call, experience facets of life as a religious professional, and connect with other youth considering ministry and religious education as career paths.